boyer-nicolas/ombrage-bun-api/packages/examples/basic/README.md

-# Ombrage API Example
+# Koritsu Example

-This example demonstrates how to use the `ombrage-bun-api` library to create a complete API with file-based routing, automatic OpenAPI documentation, and type-safe request/response handling.
+This example demonstrates how to use the `koritsu` library to create a complete API with file-based routing, automatic OpenAPI documentation, and type-safe request/response handling.

 ## Setup